 \section{Introduction}

 Information in nerve fibers is encoded through \emph{action potentials} (electrical membrane changes).
-Alan Hodgkin and Andrew Huxley, in 1939, managed to make the first intracellular recording of an action potential by inserting microelectrodes into the giant axons of squid.
-In their experiments, they demonstrated that the action potentials are the result of two effects: \begin{itemize} \item a rapid inward current carried by sodium (Na\(^+\)) ions and \item a slow activating outward current carried by potassium (K\(^+\)) ions. \end{itemize}
+A. Hodgkin and A. Huxley, in 1939, succeeded in recording an action potential from within a neuron for the first time, using microelectrodes inserted into the squid's giant axon.
+In their experiments, they demonstrated that the action potentials arise from two effects: \begin{itemize} \item a fast inward current mediated by sodium (Na\(^+\)) ions, and \item a slow developing outward current produced by potassium (K\(^+\)) ions. \end{itemize}

-Hodgkin and Huxley discovered that the permeability of the membrane for $\text{Na}^+$ and $\text{K}^+$ was regulated independently, with the conductance depending on both time and the membrane potential.
-They provided a computational model for the action potential in a single cell, known as the \emph{Hodgkin-Huxley} (HH) model \cite{HoHu}.
+Hodgkin and Huxley showed that the membrane’s permeabilities to $\text{Na}^+$ and $\text{K}^+$ are controlled separately, with their conductances varying in time and as functions of the membrane voltage.
+They formulated a quantitative description of the action potential in a single neuron, now referred to as the Hodgkin-Huxley (HH) model \cite{HoHu}.
 Details and an overview may be found in the review \cite{CPRG2024}.\\